-Anytime someone is afflicted with an adverse health condition, it may be difficult for them to qualify for life insurance.
-Even if a particular condition is not life threatening in and of itself, it can still be a risk to the insurance company due to its side effects, its underlying cause, or because of the side effects of the medications that are taken for it.
-This can oftentimes be the case for those who have convulsions.
+Anytime someone is afflicted with an unfavorable health condition, it may be difficult for them to pass for life insurance.
+Even if a particular condition is not life-threatening in and of itself, it can still be a danger to the insurance company due to its side effects, its underlying cause, or because of the side effects of the medications that are taken for it.
+This can oftentimes be the problem for those who have convulsions.

 Convulsions are a type of medical symptom that are typically characterized by an individual having rapid muscle contractions and relaxations, which in turn, cause their body to shake uncontrollably.
 Therefore, a convulsion itself is not an exact illness or disease, but rather a symptom or result of another type of condition or illness.
 One of the most common of these is epilepsy.

 One of the most common causes for one having convulsions is a brain injury or illness.
 Other reasons may include a brain tumor, stroke, electric shock, meningitis, high grade fever, drug overdose, or even choking.